vim-vdebug/vdebug/README.md

 :helptags /path/to/vdebug/doc
 ```

 where the path supplied is vdebug's doc directory.
+Then copy the doc directory to your .vim directory.
 This should enable vdebug's help to be accessed.

 ## Installation